Breast Imaging

 Breast MRI

 Diagnostic Breast MRI uses strong magnets to create detailed images of the breast tissue.
-In addition to your yearly mammogram, research studies have shown that MRI is the best method for detecting breast cancer at its smallest size.
+In addition to your yearly mammogram, research studies have shown that an MRI is the best method for detecting breast cancer at its smallest size.
+A breast MRI can be scheduled at our Ames or Marshalltown clinics.

 No special preparation is necessary for a breast MRI.
 The exam will take 30 to 45 minutes to complete.
 An IV will be started before the exam.
 You will lie on your abdomen for the exam, and your arms can either be above your head or by your sides depending on which is more comfortable for you.
 Towards the end of the exam, a gadolinium-based contrast agent will be injected into the IV to assist in the identification of any abnormalities.